-Turmeric, the most popular spice in your kitchen is also one of the most powerful herbs on this planet that possess lots of health benefits.
+Turmeric, the most popular spice in your kitchen is also one of the most powerful herbs and home remedies on this planet that possess lots of health benefits.

 A vast majority of studies have been done on turmeric and its active ingredient curcumin continues to surprise researchers.